meet-projects/Y2YL-Labs/Type I/Session 2, Flask Forms/README.md

     i.
 Don't forget, to check the method (Get/Post) in order to continue to the next steps. ii.
 Assign allowed usernames and passwords, which means; create variables defining the correct ones. iii.
 Check if the information is correct.
 If it is → proceed to logging in the portal(home page).
 If not → retry
+5. When returning the "Portal.html", pass the username, so it will display “Welcome, [username]” when logged in.